Jim Bottorff's Banjo Page

 Guest Banjo Players:

-Lots of banjo players would come and sit-in with the band.
+Many visiting banjo players would come and sit-in with the band.
 Some were from San Francisco bay area bands, others just passing through on travel.

 Following are a few I recall: Scotty Plummer, Dave Marty, Ralph Martin, Charlie Tagawa, Brad Roth, Frank Vodich, Jack Convery, Steve Peterson,